Iceland is a magical and all-encompassing land. It’s been the inspiration for TV shows like Game of Thrones and is on many people’s bucket lists!

 Top Tip: Keep an eye out for arctic foxes and minks while you’re visiting the park!

 Þingvellir National Park is also home to a world-famous diving site: Silfra.

 As is the tradition in the Icelandic landscape, the Silfra fissure was born from an earthquake in 1789, which opened up several fissures in the area.

 However, what makes the Silfra fissure different is that it was cut into an underground spring and is filled with the glacial meltwater from the nearby Langjökull glacier.

-Can you imagine anything more magical than swimming through these crystal clear waters?
-If it couldn’t get any more awe-inspiring, you also would be floating between two tectonic plates!
+Can you imagine anything more magical than swimming through these crystal-clear waters?
+If it couldn’t get any more awe-inspiring, you also float between two tectonic plates!

 Did you know?
 The water in Silfra is so clear due to the temperature — the cooler the temperature of the water, the more glasslike the water gets!

-We hope you enjoyed learning about The Golden Circle in our beloved Iceland.
+We hope you have enjoyed learning about The Golden Circle in our beloved Iceland.
 The Land of Fire and Ice cannot wait to welcome you!
-Explore our many Iceland day trips to start trip planning and please feel free to contact us if you have any questions about visiting Iceland.

 For more information about our Iceland guided tours and traveling around our country, please feel free to get in touch.